Jesus’ Command to His Disciples

-Another reason why Jesus avoided claiming to be the Messiah was that He desired that men should know Him through personal experience by seeing His perfect life, by listening to His words of truth, by witnessing His mighty works, and by recognizing in all of this the fulfillment of OT prophecies (Matt.
-11:2–6).
+Another reason why Jesus avoided claiming to be the Messiah was that He desired that men should know Him through personal experience by seeing His perfect life, by listening to His words of truth, by witnessing His mighty works, and by recognizing in all of this the fulfillment of Old Testament prophecies (Matthew 11:2–6).

 In His service,